ARTICLE 1 – Name and Purpose

 The number of directors of the Corporation shall be not less than seven (7) nor more than fifteen (15), including a minimum of two (2) individual members.
 The number of directors shall be fixed from time to time by resolution of the Board of Directors.
 The Board shall always have an odd number of directors.

 The terms of office of the directors shall be two (2) years.
 Elections shall be staggered so as to elect to directorships in any given year that number of directors equal to one-half (1/2) of the total number of directorships then established.
 Each director shall hold office for the term for which he or she is elected or until his or her successor shall have been elected and qualified.
-Nothing herein shall prohibit directors from being re-elected to directorships.
+Each director may serve up to four (4) consecutive terms, provided they are re-elected every two (2) years.
 Directors must be members.

 3.4 Election of Directors